21 . 09 . 17

 Shrines, street parties, sardines and homemade grills.
 Writing and images by Julia Georgallis.

 I climbed up the cobbles of Alfama, brightly coloured paper strewn between the narrow streets, like washing lines of colour.
 Sound systems had been rigged to each house and doors were open whilst their owners sat outside selling booze.
 When I got into the middle of the knot of streets I found mismatched market stalls, covered in tinsel and homemade barbecues teetering precariously, ejecting grey plumes as dusk turned darker and people flooded through the walkways, until they were packed in like the sardinhas assadas (grilled sardines) on the open flames.
 It was a hotter-than-normal June evening, the air was thick with smoke and salty smells, the atmosphere heavy with expectation, like when you’re about to throw a party and you’re waiting for guests to arrive.
-I had booked an impromptu holiday to Lisbon on my own and as per usual thought I would stumble around and see what happened but I found I had arrived during the main festival of the year – the festival of Sao Antonio.
+I had booked an impromptu holiday to Lisbon on my own.
+As per usual, I thought I would stumble around and see what happened but I found I had arrived during the main festival of the year – the festival of Sao Antonio.
 There was something kind of emotional about it, it felt important to me somehow.
 Saint Antonio is not only the patron saint of the city but is also believed to be a matchmaker – the saint of marriages, protector of young brides and guardian of the lost and found.
 As a single, female, solo backpacker who sort of enjoys getting lost, I felt like I had found myself the perfect saint.
 That day in Lisbon, something like 50 couples had been granted marriage licenses by the mayor.
 Spirits on the streets were high, people were giddy – it felt just like a wedding.
 And I love a good wedding almost as much as I love a good street party – Notting Hill in the summer, Rio in the spring – and so it felt very much like I had found my place amongst the cobbles and the noise.
 This fishy marriage festival however (and indeed many like it in other Portuguese cities) remains under wraps, and possibly for good reason.
 Because I am loathed to share how much fun it was.
 Loathed to tell you that I danced well into the nights, shouting and dancing, eating lovely food with happy locals and loathed to tell you that you must do this too.
 And, for when you do visit, I have put together a brief guide of what I did during my 6 day visit.
 There are festivities and merriment all over the city throughout June with each neighbourhood competing for the biggest, brightest and best street party.
 I was staying at the foot of the Alfama district, so the smoke and the smells took me up the hill to party around those narrow streets and this was a pretty good place to be.
-If you fancy drinking and dancing somewhere else, especially once the festival is over, head up yet another hill to Bairro Alto, which is littered with drinking establishments at every turn, or to Lisbon’s ex red light affectionately known as ‘Pink Street.’
-For a good view, stop by PARK Bar, which is on the rooftop of a carpark, or try early, sunset drinks at the LX’s factory, Rio Maravilha.
-Because it is festival season, the touristic attractions may have weird opening hours, but there’s still so much to explore with the added bonus of a few good evenings of street partying.
+Please note if you do go, because it is festival season, the touristic attractions may have weird opening hours, but there’s still so much to explore in Lisbon with the added bonus of a few good evenings of street partying.
 Enjoy!

 - 1. Eats and treats on the streets